Fine Dining in a Sedona, Arizona Historic Restaurant!

 Join us for dinner or let us host your special event.
 Keep Relics Restaurant in mind when planning a Sedona Wedding Reception, rehearsal dinner or other events.
 We are happy to negotiate menus to work within your budget.
 Contact Relics for dinner reservations or with group booking questions at: (928) 282-1593 or send us an e-mail at firstname.lastname@example.org.

 While Relics Restaurant is best known for our Prime Rib and Steaks, executive chef & co-owner, Karen DeSalvo, has added plenty of variety to our delicious and affordable menu.
 Appetizers include Mussels Marinara, St. Louis Ribs and two new entrees: Tilapia & Prawn Napoleon and Seared Sea Scallops in Champagne Cream.
-In addition our Holiday Menu offers several selections.
+See our special menu for celebrating Valentine's Day.

 Dinner banquets are servedin two beautifully restored